 Modern shears are made with factory-made steel that is machine-controlled, in a carefully measured process.

 Japanese steel has a better reputation than any other type of steel in the world.
 Japanese made steel has a higher carbon content, especially when it comes to the type of steel used for professional knives and sharp blades.

 The higher carbon content makes the metal harder, which makes it possible to make a thinner, more elegant tool.
+This type of metal is also much harder, and can hold a sharp edge for much longer than the softer German steel.
 So basically to answer your question - yes, yes it is.

 The care of these stainless shears is quite easy.
 Make sure to keep them in their leather case when not using them, and out of harm's way.

 The correct way to clean your scissors is to - after use wipe down your scissors with a clean damp cloth to remove and excess hair and was all hair is removed wipe over again with a dry clean cloth to ensure there is no residue or moisture on the scissors themselves, as this can cause rusting and pitting. (what you definitely don’t want for your scissors).

 Next, you should oil your scissors.
 Oiling is an important process, because it keeps the pivot point functioning perfectly, and corrosion free.
 Point your shears down and open, and put just a few small drops of shear oil at the pivot point.